Murli0399/Java_Interview_Question/README.md

-# Java_Interview_Question
+# Java Interview Question
-We have lots of java questions and detailed answer.
-And this repo specially created for Interview purpose.
-If you need to crack any Java based interview so you can read this question &amp; answer
+We have lots of Java questions and detailed answer.
+And this repo was specially created for Interview purposes.
+If you need to crack any Java-based interview so you can read this question &amp; answer

 ### Java Platform
-- 1 .
-Why is Java so popular?
+- 1. Why is Java so popular?
-- 2 .
-What is platform independence?
+- 2. What is platform independence?
-- 3 .
-What is bytecode?
+- 3. What is bytecode?
-- 4 .
-Compare JDK vs JVM vs JRE
+- 4. Compare JDK vs JVM vs JRE
-- 5 .
-What is the role for a classloader in Java?
+- 5. What is the role of a classloader in Java?

 ### Wrapper Classes
 - 7 .
 What are Wrapper classes?